Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: The Proposed Methodology

 \subsection{Statistical test of no heterogeneous treatment effect}

-We develop a statistical test for treatment effect heterogeneity based on testing the null hypothesis that all coefficients of $\bm z(\seffm)$ in Equation~\eqref{eq: estimator_cate}, other than the intercept, are equal to zero.
-For notational simplicity, we describe the proposed test in the setting in which $\bm z(\seffm)$ does not include an intercept.
+We develop a statistical test for treatment effect heterogeneity with the null hypothesis that all coefficients of $\bm z(\seffm)$ in Eqn~\eqref{eq: estimator_cate}, other than the intercept, are equal to zero.
+For notational simplicity, we describe the proposed test in a setting in which $\bm z(\seffm)$ does not include an intercept.
 The test, however, can be easily adopted in models with an intercept.